 But hey a dog eats a hot dog and makes Norris pays for it, Comedy!

 Cut to a cute dog show competition where we have Reno stealing the best in show prize ribbon from Lacy the dog.
 Then the kid, the grandson of the previous partner, tries various hats and sunglasses on Reno in a hilarious montage made just for kids.
 Just forget about all the hate speech, look at the dog in the leather bike hat, this is a kid’s movie.
 Norris is also doing some gardening work for his mom.
 Lovely son and mom quality time.
-Beautiful messages all around.
-Moms no simple mom she knows when Hitler’s birthday is and it so happens to be tomorrow so the big attack must be happening on that date.
-You know that Neo-Nazis are picky about their dates.
+Beautiful messages all around warm my heart.
+Moms no simple mom she knows when Hitler’s birthday is, and it so happens to be tomorrow so the big attack must be happening on that date.
+You know that Neo-Nazis are picky about their partners.
 My god can this movie pick a tone…

 Norris finds out that the “The coalition for racial unity” rally at the park is the main target for the bad guys.
-I mean, wouldn’t that have been the obvious target to hit?
-Norris is driving as fast as he can and Reno is swerving from side to side.
+I mean, wouldn’t that have been the apparent target to hit?
+Norris is driving as fast as he can, and Reno is swerving from side to side.
 It’s so cute I can’t bear it.
-He puts on his seatbelt because he can’t handle the frantic driving of Norris.
-I mean they are on their way to stop a massacre in the name of white power, but look at the cute dog.
+He puts on his seatbelt because he can’t handle the distracted driving of Norris.
+I mean they are on their way to stop a massacre in the name of white power but look at the cute dog.
 Can’t wait to share this with my kids.
 I don’t have kids, but if I did…

-A catholic Cardinal, a Jewish rabbi and a Hindu holy man are locked in a limo with a bomb about to go off.
+A Catholic Cardinal, a Jewish rabbi, and a Hindu holy man are locked in a limo with a bomb about to go off.
 This isn’t a set up for a joke, this is an actual scene in this movie.
-The massacre starts and everybody is getting shot and mass hysteria is going on.
-While all this murder is happening, Norris is busy trying to disarm the bomb… because I get that they are the only one’s worth saving.
+The massacre starts, and everybody is getting shot and mass hysteria is going on.
+While all this murder is happening, Norris is busy trying to disarm the bomb… because I understand that they are the only ones worth saving.
 I mean, who am I to judge any action Norris makes?
-Norris stops the bomb and the swat team appears and from the chaos peace arrives.
+Norris stops the bomb, and the swat team appears, and from the chaos, peace arrives.

 But wait there are still the two leaders of the group left to be stopped.
-Norris is chasing after one along with Reno and the other one is being taken down by a woman of color.
+Norris is chasing after one along with Reno, and the other one is being taken down by a woman of color.
 Yeah!
-Irony right there, or is it justice… Nevermind, Norris’s stunt double is back and ready to fight the main bad guy in a jungle set.
+The irony right there, or is it justice… Nevermind, Norris’s stunt double is back and ready to fight the main bad guy in a jungle setting.
 The fool brought racism to a Chuck Norris stunt double fight.
 They use stunt doubles because one single kick from Norris would kill any ordinary man.
-Reno barks out a confession from the bad guy and the religious leaders are freed from the limo.
+Reno barks out a confession from the bad guy, and the religious leaders are freed from the limo.

 If you like this review let me know in the comment section down below.
 Also, follow me over at Twitter (@yILovemovies) or over on Facebook, so you can be up to date with all my reviews